eclipse-archived/codewind-vscode/README.md

 Complete the installation:
 1. Find Codewind for VS Code in the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=IBM.codewind) or by searching for `Codewind` in the [VS Code Extensions view](https://code.visualstudio.com/docs/editor/extension-gallery#_browse-for-extensions).
 2. Open the **Codewind** view in the Explorer view group or enter `Focus on Codewind View` into the [**Command Palette**](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
 If you do not see the Codewind view in either the Explorer view or the **Command Palette**, the extension did not install correctly.
-3. Codewind requires the installation of additional Docker images to run.
-Choose **Install** when prompted to complete the installation.
+3. Choose **Install** when prompted to complete the installation of additional Docker images that Codewind requires to run.
 The installation may take a few minutes to complete.
-Before 0.6.0, projects had to be created and saved in a fixed location on users' disk called, `codewind-workspace`.
-0.6.0 allows you to have your project created and saved anywhere and also removes the need for your project to be in a container.

 ## Using Codewind for VS Code
 To see the actions available, open the [**Command Palette**](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) and type `Codewind`.</br>